CGCookie/script-bakery/documentation/contour_tools/README.txt

         -Hit enter or numpad return to confirm cuts and add new geomtry to the retopo mesh or create new retopo object.

+III.
+Where do I report bugs?

+IV.
+Where do I make suggestions for improvement?

+V.   What's the best way to get my suggestions
+     implemented of bugs fixed the fastest?
+     0. Make sure the suggestion or bug isn't already being considered or discussed by...

+        i. checking the existing bugs/feature requests
+       ii. browsing the BA thread here:

+     A.  Clear demonstration

+        i.  for bugs...
+            a) a .blend file
+            b) a screen shot
+            c) a copy of the error or a screenshot of the error

+        ii.  for feature requests or behavioral improvements
+            a) a blend file with current result and manual desired result
+            b) screenshots substitue for a)
+            C) screenshots of mockups for behavioral or visual improvements
+            d) design doc proposal

+     B.  $$

+     C.  Code review